jspecify/jspecify/docs/spec.md

 Lower-bound rule:

--   the augmented type "`C` with nullness operator `NO_CHANGE`" for every type variable `C` whose lower bound meets both of the following conditions:
+-   the augmented type `C NO_CHANGE` for every type variable `C` whose lower bound meets both of the following conditions:

-    > This rule specifies "`C` with nullness operator `NO_CHANGE`" instead of
+    > This rule specifies "`C NO_CHANGE`" instead of just "`C`" because our
-    > just "`C`" because our definition of [nullness-subtype-establishing path]
+    > definition of [nullness-subtype-establishing path] operates on augmented
-    > operates on augmented types.
-However, the nullness operator does not
+    > types.
+However, the nullness operator does not matter in this case: After
-    > matter in this case: After the initial check of the nullness operator of
+    > the initial check of the nullness operator of the type called "`A`" above,
-    > the type called "`A`" above, no steps of the process look at the nullness
-    > operator of the "from" node.
+    > no steps of the process look at the nullness operator of the "from" node.

     <!-- TODO(cpovirk): Figure out whether the path's "*from* type" could be a
     base type instead of an augmented type.
 Maybe I've been sticking with an